aequitas/concourse-http-api-resource/README.md

 ### Interpolation

-All options support interpolation of variables by using [Python3 formatting](https://docs.python.org/3.5/library/stdtypes.html#str.format)
+All options support interpolation of variables by using [Python string formatting](https://docs.python.org/3.5/library/stdtypes.html#str.format)

 In short it means variables can be used by using single curly brackets (instead of double for Concourse interpolation).
 Eg: `Build nr. {BUILD_NAME} passed.`